 Figure 2: Chain of models for simulating climate impacts on the water cycle.

 A chain of models from global climate models to regional climate models to (eco-)hydrological catchment models is usually applied to determine the impacts of global climate change on regional water resources and hydrological extremes.
 The first model layer is the global climate model, which simulates the global climate and the consequences of an assumed greenhouse gas increase (emission scenario).
 Its results form the input for dynamic or statistical regional climate models that describe the regional climate on scales of up to a few kilometers.
 The meteorological fields generated, e.g. of precipitation, temperature, but also radiation, humidity and wind, are then the input to drive hydrological model systems of varying complexity, which now simulate the individual processes of the hydrological cycle on scales of up to a few tens to hundreds of meters resolution.
-Such a model chain is shown in §§.
-However, the regional climate data often have to be corrected before they can be fed into the hydrological models.
+Such a model chain is shown in Figure §§.
+However, the regional climate data often have to be corrected before they can be fed into hydrological models, because without, the simulated climate data may have a bias when comparing against observations.
 This step is called bias correction or bias adjustment.

 A Global Climate Model (GCM) is a complex mathematical representation of the major climate system components (atmosphere, land surface, ocean, and sea ice) and divides the global atmosphere into a three-dimensional grid of cells, where the fluxes of heat, water, and momentum are calculated.
-Its grid size is dependent upon the power of the computer that is available to solve these equations.
+Its grid size is often limited by or dependent upon the power of the computer that is available to solve these equations.
 This limits the spatial resolution and is the reason why a further downscaling of the climate data provided by GCMs is necessary, for example to represent a potentially very heterogeneous landscape (from very mountainous parts to flat coastal plains) with its very different potential for heavy precipitation, droughts or other extreme events.

-The Coupled Model Intercomparison Projectprovides provides GCM climate projections that support essential WCRP activities and climate science worldwide, decision and policy-makers communities, in its objective to understand past, present and future climate changes.
-CMIP and its associated data infrastructure have become essential to the Intergovernmental Panel on Climate Change (IPCC) and other international and national climate assessments.
+In this context, the Coupled Model Inter-comparison Project (CMIP) provides GCM climate projections that support essential activities and climate science worldwide, decision and policy-makers communities, in its objective to understand past, present and future climate changes.
+CMIP and its associated data infrastructure have become essential to the Intergovernmental Panel on Climate Change (IPCC) and other international and national climate assessments (IPCC 2021).

-In contrast, Regional Climate Models (RCM) and Empirical Statistical Downscaling (ESD) applied over a limited area and driven by GCM data can provide information at smaller scales that support more detailed impact assessment and adaptation planning, which is critical in many vulnerable regions of the world.
+Regional Climate Models (RCM) and Empirical Statistical Downscaling (ESD) applied over a limited area and driven by GCM data can provide information at smaller scales that support more detailed impact assessment and adaptation planning, which is critical in many vulnerable regions of the world.
 RCMs apply basically the methodology as done in GCMs, but at a finer resolution.
 As a result, they need comparable computer resources.
-For the latest generation of global climate model scenarios (CMIP6), RCM output is not available yet.
+For the latest generation of global climate model scenarios (CMIP6), RCM output is not available yet for most regions worldwide.
 The only cost-effective way of producing high resolution climate projections for GCMs is via statistical downscaling (ESD).
-Statistical downscaling in turn requires high resolution observational data, so it can learn the statistical relationships between of the historical climate data at different scales and then use those relationships to enhance the spatial resolution of climate projections.
+Statistical downscaling in turn requires high resolution observational data, so it can learn the statistical relationships of the historical climate data at different scales and then use those relationships to enhance the spatial resolution of climate projections.

-In this study, CMIP6 data have been statistically downscaled within the international Inter-Sectoral Impact Model Intercomparison Project ISIMIP coordinated at PIK using the methodology described in Lange et al. 2018 (the so-called called ISIMIP3b scenarios).
+In this study, data of the latest generation of CMIP (CMIP6) have applied which have been statistically downscaled within the international Inter-Sectoral Impact Model Intercomparison Project ISIMIP (coordinated at PIK) using the methodology described in Lange et al. 2018 (the so-called called ISIMIP3b scenarios).